muratturan19/smart-process-mapper/README.md

 ## Installation

+This project is tested with **spaCy 3.7**.
 Install the package and download the Turkish spaCy model:

 ```bash
 pip install .